 I got an email from Venmo asking to verify my identity.
 Is this legit?

 We'll notify you in the Venmo app and via email if we need to verify your identity.
 We appreciate you being careful with your personal information and always advise avoiding emails that may seem suspicious.
-In this case, handling identity verification in your Venmo app helps confirm the request is really from us.
+In this case, handling identity verification in your Venmo app can help confirm whether the request is really from us.